oracle/truffleruby/doc/contributor/workflow.md

 the corresponding files list in `spec/truffleruby.next-specs` so that the specs are run in CI too.

+However this does not work for C-API specs, because those use `#ifdef RUBY_VERSION_IS_3_2` and that version cannot be faked.

 ## How to fix a failing MRI test

 Remove the exclusion of either the file (`test/mri/failing.exclude`) or the